mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/_index.md

 #### How do I use Bot Accounts to reply to slash commands?

-##### If you are developing a integration
+##### If you are developing an integration
 - Set up a [Personal Access Token](https://docs.mattermost.com/developer/personal-access-tokens.html) for the Bot Account you want to reply with.
-- Use the [REST API](https://api.mattermost.com/) to create a post with the Access Token.
+- Use the [REST API](https://api.mattermost.com/#tag/posts%2Fpaths%2F~1posts%2Fpost) to create a post with the Access Token.

 ##### If you are developing a plugin

-Use [`CreatePost`](https://developers.mattermost.com/extend/plugins/server/reference/#API.CreatePost).
+Use [`CreatePost`](https://developers.mattermost.com/extend/plugins/server/reference/#API.CreatePost) plugin API.
 Make sure to set the  `UserId` of the post to the `UserId` of the Bot Account.
-If you want to want to create an ephemeral post, use [`SendEphemeralPost`](https://developers.mattermost.com/extend/plugins/server/reference/#API.SendEphemeralPost) instead.
+If you want to create an ephemeral post, use [`SendEphemeralPost`](https://developers.mattermost.com/extend/plugins/server/reference/#API.SendEphemeralPost) plugin API instead.